|Cigdem Gunduz Demir|

 The presentation content, its format and layout, and the way that you present it will affect your grade.
 Prepare your slides neatly and properly.
 Do not copy and paste any text/equation/table from a paper (if necessary, type them).
 If you need to use a figure (or an image) of a paper, take it but give a credit to this paper (so that we can understand how much afford you put in preparing your presentation).

-At the end, as a group, you will write a report (maximum of 6 pages).
-In your report, explain the originally proposed algorithms and your proposed modifications, give your experimental settings (datasets, parameter selection, etc), present the results of each algorithm as well as the comparison results, and discuss all these results.
-Prepare your report neatly and properly.
+At the end, as a group, you will write a report (maximum of 4 pages).
+Give the details of the methodology you will have followed and present your experimental results.
 The content of your report as well as its format, structure, and writing style will affect your grade.
 Similarly, do not copy and paste any text/equation/table from a paper (if necessary, type them).
 If you need to use a figure (or an image) of a paper, take it but give a credit to this paper.

 You should let me know your group as soon as possible, if you have any preference (see the deadlines below).
 Otherwise, I will form the groups by myself.
 If your group-mate is not involved in the survey/presentation/project, please let me know this as quick as possible so I can take necessary actions for you not to be affected from this undesired situation.

-If you are in a group of three, I expect you to review more papers for the survey and compare six algorithms (one original and one modification per student) for the project.
+If you are in a group of three, I expect you to put more effort for the survey and for the project.

 You will lose points if you miss these deadlines.